 - We can notice that there is impermanence in a bad body image day.
 It is one day when our body image gremlins, as I like to call them, come out of the cupboards and make a mess inside our head.
 We can use all the tools we have to navigate it, and while doing so, remember that even this moment is immersed in impermanence.
 It will end.
 We will go to bed tonight and even if tomorrow is still a work in progress, we will be in a different place.

 - We can realize that if when you were 20 and looked at a photo of yourself and thought you had so much to fix, and now you're 30 and see no problems with "20 year old you", but feel there are issues with "current you", 10 years from now the same process will occur.
-In impermanence lies the gift of learning for oneself, in our own experience, that our body image has nothing to do with our actual bodies, and we can therefore heal the way we see ourselves.
+In impermanence lies the gift of learning for oneself, in our own experience, that just like we make efforts to help support our body and our physical health, we can also heal the way we see ourselves.

 - We can begin to normalize what it looks like to let impermanence and time create the changes it's going to create.
 No one I have ever heard of on this planet has ever had the privilege of reaching old age without ageing.
 I don't want to look at my life (nor would I want that for anyone else), and mostly see all the time I wasted in trying to be perfect, look perfect, and freeze time.